The Bed Bug Products You Can Use To Find Out If You Have Bed Bugs

 Bed Bug Detector Light

-If you’re still pretty sure you have bed bugs but just can’t find them, here’s a special tool that can help.
+If you’re still pretty sure you have bed bugs but can’t find them, here’s a unique tool that can help.
 Our bed bug detector light is set to a wavelength that causes bed bug feces and eggs to fluoresce.
 It’s the fastest way to find signs of bed bugs.
 It’s also a great “last sweep” option after you think you’ve got them all with vacuuming and spraying.

 Bed Bug Traps

 Let us at Bed Bug Store assist you.
-All our products come with a 90-day 100% satisfaction guarantee.
-We have been relieving customers of their bed bugs for over 15 years.
-Our products are also 100% all-natural, chemical and pesticide-free.
-The smell you notice when using our solution, is the fresh scent of peppermint.
+All our products come with a 90-day, 100% satisfaction guarantee.
+Since 2003 we have been the bed bug treatment to turn to.
+Our products are 100% all-natural, chemical and pesticide-free.
+Our Citrus and Peppermint oils burn the bed bugs, so they will never build immunity.
+The smell you notice when using our solution is the fresh scent of peppermint.

-Our sprays are made with 100% effective natural ingredients and essentials oils, making Bed Bug Patrol a great alternative to harsh pesticides and insecticides which bed bugs are becoming increasingly resistant to.
+Our sprays are made with 100% effective natural ingredients and essential oils, making Bed Bug Patrol a great alternative to harsh pesticides and insecticides that bed bugs are becoming increasingly resistant to.

-Enjoy the safety of knowing your bed bug battle will soon be won by the all-natural power of Bed Bug Patrol.
+Enjoy the safety of knowing your bed bug battle will soon be won by the all-natural power of the Bed Bug Patrol.